octoblu/meshblu/readme.md

 HTTP(S) REST API
 ----------------

 Most of our API endpoints require authentication credentials (UUID and secret token) passed in the HTTP headers as skynet_auth_uuid and skynet_auth_token respectively.
 These credentials are generated by registering a device or user with SkyNet via the POST /Devices API (see below).
-If you would like to associate additional SkyNet devices to the UUID and Token that you created (as a user), you can add an "owner" property to your other devices with the user's UUID as its value.
+If you would like to associate additional SkyNet devices with the UUID and Token that you created (as a user), you can add an "owner" property to your other devices with the user's UUID as its value; otherwise, you can use the device's UUID and token in the headers to control the device itself.

-We support the following device permissions: View/Discover, Send Messages, and Configure.
-These permissions are manageable by adding UUIDs to whitelists and blacklists arrays with the following names: viewWhitelist, viewBlacklist, sendWhitelist, sendBlacklist, updateWhitelist, updateBlacklist.
+We support the following device permissions: View/Discover, Send Messages, Read Messages (subscribe) and Update.
+These permissions are manageable by adding UUIDs to whitelists and blacklists arrays with the following names: viewWhitelist, viewBlacklist, sendWhitelist, sendBlacklist, readWhitelist, readBlacklist, updateWhitelist, updateBlacklist.
 Note: If your UUID is the same as the "owner" UUID, these permissions are not enforced (you are the owner).

 GET /status